THE MIGHTY RAVENEL

 Alright I actually like this picture for some reason

-I had to make a business decision, in the same way that a defender gets out of the way of Giannis thundering down the paint on a fast break.
+I had to make a business decision, in the same way that a defender gets out of the way of Giannis thundering down the paint.

 I decided to call off the dogs.
 Put the subs in.
 Looking at this month of trips as a series, I just lost Game 2.